 Learn More About Heel Pain

-Heel pain is one of the more common running injuries I see at the San Diego Running institute.
+Heel pain is one of the more common running injuries I see at the SDRI.
 The runner often complains that they have pain in their heel or arch that is worse in the morning and gradually “warms up”.
 They also say that the pain gets progressively worse as they “run through it” and following running the pain is much worse sometimes causing them to limp.
 It is surprising how many of these runners with heel and or arch pain have been either misdiagnosed or given bad advice or ineffectual treatment.

 High Hamstring Tendonopathy